JonathanWilbur/mueller-report/volume1.md

-The investigation did not resolve the apparent conflict in the accounts of Kushner and Gorkov or determine whether the meeting was diplomatic in nature (as Kushner stated), focused on business (as VEB's public statement indicated), or whether it involved some combination of those matters or other matters. regardless, the investigation did not identify evidence that Kushner and Gorkov engaged in any substantive follow-up after the meeting.
+The investigation did not resolve the apparent conflict in the accounts of Kushner and Gorkov or determine whether the meeting was diplomatic in nature (as Kushner stated), focused on business (as VEB's public statement indicated), or whether it involved some combination of those matters or other matter.
+Regardless, the investigation did not identify evidence that Kushner and Gorkov engaged in any substantive follow-up after the meeting.

 Rather, a few days after the meeting, Gorkov's assistant texted Kushner's